allenai/mslr-shared-task/README.md

 The MSLR2022 Shared Task uses two datasets, the MS^2 dataset and the Cochrane dataset.
 Inputs and target summaries for both datasets are formatted the same way and separated into train/dev/test splits.
 The MS^2 dataset is much larger, while the Cochrane dataset is smaller but contains cleaner data derived from Cochrane.
 Additionally, the MS^2 dataset includes something we refer to as Reviews-Info, which is a piece of background text derived from the review that can be used as an optional input during summarization.

+The dataset is available through Huggingface datasets: [https://huggingface.co/datasets/allenai/mslr2022](https://huggingface.co/datasets/allenai/mslr2022)

+You can also acquire it directly at the following link:

 Download link: [here](https://ai2-s2-mslr.s3.us-west-2.amazonaws.com/mslr_data.tar.gz) (253 Mb; md5: `d1ae52`, sha1: `3ba174`)

 ```